gyaresu/passbolt-api-tools/README.md

 #### Setup
 1. Export your private key from Passbolt (see GPG Key Setup above).
 2. Place the key file (e.g., `ada_private.key`) in the project directory.
+3. **Enable password expiry in Passbolt**: Go to `/app/administration/password-expiry` in your Passbolt instance and enable the password expiry feature.
+This is a Pro Edition feature required for expiry dates to be displayed.
+See the [Passbolt Password Expiry documentation](https://www.passbolt.com/docs/admin/password-configuration/password-expiry/#expiry-policies) for details.
-3. Copy the example environment file and configure it:
+4. Copy the example environment file and configure it:
 ```bash
 cp env.example .env
 ```
-4. Edit the `.env` file with your configuration:
+5. Edit the `.env` file with your configuration:
 ```env
 # Passbolt Configuration
 # Copy this file to .env and update with your values